-9 workers found dead in China mine explosion; toll now 10
+9 workers found dead in China gold mine explosions

 Authorities have detained mine managers for delaying reporting the accident.

 Such protracted and expensive rescue efforts are relatively new in China’s mining industry, which used to average 5,000 deaths per year.

 Increased supervision has improved safety, although demand for coal and precious metals continues to prompt corner-cutting.
 A new crackdown was ordered after two accidents in mountainous southwestern Chongqing last year killed 39 miners.